melikslab/mostviews/README.md

 # mostviews
+Module for prestashop

-Module to show products and sellers most visited at last month.
+Show widget of products and sellers most visited at last month.

 This module is under development.